isaacg1/isaacg1.github.io/_posts/2021-09-09-educational-media-2.md

 * Research Talk: [Fine-grained worst-case to average-case reductions](https://youtu.be/bUAVYnlj3_k), by Andrea Lincoln at the Simons Institute.
 Andrea is a friend from undergrad.
 Some problems are exactly characterized within poly time, in the average case.
 Very exciting new work.

 * Research talk: [Soft Astronomy](https://youtu.be/f50Va_SwWRM), by Alice Quillen, at the Institute for Advanced Study.
 Using soft-body models to model astronomical bodies, like asteroids being hit by impacts.

+* History post: [Invention of the Computer](https://people.idsia.ch//~juergen/turing-oversold.html), by Jürgen Schmidhuber.
+The history of the hundreds of people who contributed to the development of the computer.